-Our new wildlife recording portal is perfect for logging your wildlife sightings if you don’t currently share them with another wildlife group, society or scheme.
+Our wildlife recording portal is perfect for logging your wildlife sightings if you don’t currently share them with another wildlife group, society or scheme.

 What is a wildlife record?